z1514/JSON/README.md

   Correctness: For all kinds of cases, unit tests pass rightly.
 The methods can finish their tasks rightly.

   Efficiency: The new method is much faster than client method in millstone 1.
 Based on tests results, the new method can save 50-60% time than client method before.

+  I tested 10 files.
+The sample.xml file in this project is from https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms762271(v=vs.85), other xml files are from wikimedia (from 20MB to 1GB).